DiUS/pact-consumer-js-dsl/README.md

 #### Match by regular expression

 Remember that the mock service is written in Ruby, so the regular expression must be in a Ruby format, not a Javascript format.
+Make sure to start the mock service with the argument `--pact-specification-version 2.0.0`.

 ```javascript